|about classes research||

 A podcast is like a radio show, except pre-recorded and distributed through the internet rather than over the airwaves.
 Every month on my podcast, I sit down with a contemporary philosopher of note and talk to them about the issues that grab their interest.

-It's a fun conversation!
+I found the conversation quite stimulating, and I hope you enjoy it.
 You can download the episode here, and you can also play it directly in the player below.

 Not sure where to start?
 Here are a few quick links to some episodes dealing with major areas of philosophy: